Realistic classical charge from an asymmetric wormhole: Acknowledgements

 \section{Acknowledgements}

-We gratefully acknowledge support provided by the program No.~AP26195069 (Bound states in Maxwell, Yang-Mills, Proca theories with and without gravity in the presence of spinor fields) of the Committee of Science of the Ministry of Science and Higher Education of the Republic of Kazakhstan.
+We gratefully acknowledge support provided by the program No.~BR24992891 (Integrated research in nuclear, radiation physics and engineering, high energy physics and cosmology for the development of competitive technologies) of the Committee of Science of the Ministry of Science and Higher Education of the Republic of Kazakhstan.